How to keep an audit trail when you buy Digital Outcomes and Specialists services.

 - the requirements you’ve created for every piece of work (drafts, published and closed)

-- the responses suppliers provided when they applied for the work, eg answers to essential and nice-to-have questions, start date, supplier contact email and day rate (for specialists only)
+- the responses suppliers provided when they applied for the work, for example, answers to essential and nice-to-have questions, start date, supplier contact email and day rate (for specialists only)

 What you must keep